|

 HMS Sultan (Gosport)

-HMS Sultan is the school of Marine and Air Engineering for the Royal
+HMS Sultan is the home of Defence School of Marine Engineering (DSMarE)

-Navy.
-Training of Marine and Air Engineers of Foreign and Commonwealth
+Training of Marine and Air Engineers of Foreign and Commonwealth Navies

-Navies is also undertaken.
-Large numbers of officer and rating students
+is also undertaken.
+Large numbers of officer and rating students are

-are trained annually e.g. the Ship Systems Group alone has a throughput
+trained annually e.g. the Ship Systems Group alone has a throughput of

 HMS Temeraire (Portsmouth)